wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

   * What was unfamiliar/surprising?
   * Why are you reacting to the data in that way?

-### Actitivty 1: Read this extract and take familiarisation notes
+### Activity 1: Read this extract and take familiarisation notes

 Read this extract and take some familiarisation notes for yourself (these are just for you and won't be shared).
 We will then go through what Braun & Clarke say about it.

 Some context:

 This activity is based on a data extract from an interview study exploring LGBT students’ experiences of university life.
 The participant is a gay man – a mature student, who spoke English as a second language.
 The extract comes from early in the interview and in response to a question about whether he is ‘out’ as a gay man at university – whether he is openly gay.